s0met1m3s/UdemyCppExercises/3_MoreBasics/LongitudinalController/Exercise.md

 void longitudinal_control(const VehicleType &front_vehicle, VehicleType &ego_vehicle);
 ```

 If there is a vehicle in front of the ego vehicle and the distance is below half speed (kph, "halbe tacho"), the vehicle needs to slow down (brake pedal).
+You can choose a value of the deceleration (braking).

 ## Main Function